Frequently Asked Questions

-We have compiled a checklist of common items students bring to campus here.
+Download our compiled checklist of common items students bring to campus.

-To learn room dimensions, please refer to the residence hall and apartment information pages found here.
+To learn room dimensions, please refer to the residence hall and apartment information pages.

 It is strongly recommended that each student obtain insurance coverage for all items of personal property kept in campus housing.
 As mentioned in the housing contract, the University does not assume responsibility for theft, loss or damage to resident's personal property, and the student hereby releases the University from any liability.

 Brockman, Buenger, Husman, and Kuhlman Halls do not have carpeted bedrooms.
-If you would like to bring a carpet for your room, please refer to the suggested carpet size on the residence hall and apartment information pages found here.
+If you would like to bring a carpet for your room, please refer to the suggested carpet size on the Residence Hall and Apartment Information pages.
 There are many nearby stores that you can purchase your carpet from and pickup from their store location when you arrive in town.

 In Husman and Kuhlman Halls, each room will have one bed lofted.
 Beds elsewhere cannot be lofted.
 Most of our bed frames have adjustable height.
 If the bed is at the uppermost height, it leaves about 22 inches underneath for storage.
 They can be placed on risers for some added storage space underneath.
 You would simply need to purchase them on your own and bring them to campus.

 Mini fridges are allowed on campus.
 These refrigerators must not exceed 4.3 cubic feet and must use less than four amps of power.
 Each bedroom may have its own mini fridge (not one per occupant).
 Buenger Hall does have a mini fridge in each common area, therefore an additional mini fridge for a bedroom may not be necessary.